EnglishChen/NTU_ROR_Quiz/Quiz.md

 ##Q9.

-''
+　̀'
         case operation
           when var >= 5 then puts "var is greather than or equal to 5"
           when var <5 then puts "var is less than 5"
         end
-''

-''
+　̀'

+　̀'
     def (var)
       if operation >= 5
         var is greather than or equal to 5
       else
         var is less than 5
       end
-''
+    end
+　̀'